 Getting There: Travel details including rail and parking are here (scroll down to ‘Getting here’).
 Parking is c£7.50 a day.

-Cost includes free entry to the museum (normally £8), refreshments and a buffet lunch
+Cost includes guided tour of the Queen's Sconce, refreshments and a buffet lunch

 If you have any queries please contact [email protected]